ErikEJ/SqlCeToolbox/README.md

 ## EF Core Power Tools for Visual Studio 2017 (beta)

+The EF Core Power Tools contains DbContext design time feature: Reverse Engineering, Model inspection and more to come - see the [wiki page](https://github.com/ErikEJ/SqlCeToolbox/wiki/EF-Core-Power-Tools) for more information

 **Release**

 Download the latest version of the Visual Studio 2017 extension from [Visual Studio MarketPlace](https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerTools)